June 2, 2017

-lowest readmission rate of 72 hospitals ranked in the state
+achieved the lowest readmission rate of 71 hospitals ranked in the state

-of Virginia for Medicare patients who received total hip and total knee replacement procedures.
+of Virginia for Medicare patients who received total hip and total knee

 This ranking is important because hospital readmission after an illness